-The New Hampshire Community Technical College System offers two types of Associate in Arts degrees; one which focuses on a general liberal arts education and the other which is developed for specialized transfer designed by the offering college.
-The Associate in Arts Degree program requires a minimum of 64 credits as follows:
+The Community College System of New Hampshire offers two types of Associate in Arts degrees; one which focuses on a general liberal arts education and the other which is developed for specialized transfer designed by the offering college.
+The Associate in Arts Degree program equires a minimum of 64 credits.
+Remedial and developmental work does not count towards degree completion.